Coveo-Turbo/copy-to-clipboard/README.md

 # CopyToClipboard

-Allows the user to copy a value to their clipboard.

 Disclaimer: This component was built by the community at large and is not an official Coveo JSUI Component.
 Use this component at your own risk.

+The CopyToClipboard component allows the user to copy a value specified to their clipboard.
+It has the following parameters:

+- caption: Message to display before copying
+- copiedCaption: Message to display after copying
+- field: Field to copy data from
+- resetTimeout: # Milliseconds before caption resets

 ## Getting Started